RyanShook/blog/_posts/2025-08-11-how-i-built-a-free-blog-with-jekyll-github-pages-and-sveltia-cms.md

 - GitHub Actions make Jekyll much more flexible.
 - Static sites are fast and low-maintenance.
+- Authentication was trickier than I first assumed.
 - Free-tier services can work together for a professional result.

 ## **Final Thoughts**

 If you have some technical comfort and want a blog that’s fast, reliable, and free to run, this setup is worth considering.
-For those less technical, managed platforms like WordPress.com or Ghost may be simpler but come with costs.

 **Resources:**